icelandic-lt/ALEXIA_ordtokutol/README.md

 **(1) Run the file setup.py through the command line** This script provides the user with a setup of the necessary databases for ALEXIA.

-The script takes two command line arguments:
+The user is greeted with a welcome message and asked whether to create the default databases for the demo version of the program or if they want to provide their own lexicon files.

---input (or -i) is a filename to be used to create a lexicon database defined by the user.
-This argument is required, however, if the user only wants to install the default options, the argument written should be --input default. **Note that the file should be a txt-file stored in the top directory and should contain a header 'word' (see the example file lexicon.txt), followed by a list of words, one word per line.**
+If the user-defined set-up is selected, the user must provide a file path to be used to create a lexicon database to be compare to an input corpus.
+**Note that the file should be a txt-file containing a header 'word' (see the example file lexicon.txt), followed by a list of words, one word per line.**

--- stopwords (or -sw) is a filename to be used to create a user-defined filter database, that is to say, a list of words that should be excluded from the output file.
-This argument is optional. **This file should also be a txt-file stored in the top directory, containing the header 'filter', followed by a list of words, one word per line.**
+Optionally, the user can provide a filename to be used to create a filter database, that is to say, a list of words that should be excluded from the output file. **This file should also be a txt-file containing the header 'filter', followed by a list of words, one word per line.**

-If the default version is chosen, the user does not need to provide any further information.
+If the default set-up is chosen, the user does not need to provide any further information.
 The file necessary for the Database of Icelandic Morphology is automatically downloaded and then an SQL-database is created.
 In the same step, an SQL-database is created from a list of pre-defined stop-words/filters collected from the IGC.
-This list includes common foreign words, typos, misspellings, OCR-errors, lemmatization errors etc. Note that this database is created from the all_filters.txt file included in the package.
+This list includes common foreign words, typos, misspellings, OCR-errors, lemmatization errors etc. Note that this database is created from the IGC_filters.txt file included in the package.

 **(2) Run the file run.py through the command line**